vict0rsch/deep_learning/README.md

 This is just a quick and easy intro.
 Theano is about much more than this.
 Especially regarding [GPU](http://deeplearning.net/software/theano/tutorial/using_gpu.html) calculation and [Automatic Differenciation](http://deeplearning.net/software/theano/tutorial/gradients.html).

-We concentrate here on a few features of Theano that will be needed in Lasagne mostly and just a little in Keras.
+We concentrate, in [theano.md](https://github.com/Vict0rSch/Deep-Learning/blob/master/theano.md), on a few features of Theano that will be needed in Lasagne mostly and just a little in Keras.
 You will not learn Theano here but get a glimpse at how it works and how it can be used in a Deep Learning context.

 See the full tutorial [here](http://deeplearning.net/software/theano/tutorial/).